1. Key messages

 Source: COVID-19 health surveys, Sciensano

-Food security was investigated in June and December and captured: the fear of lacking food, the effective lack of food, and the difficulty/impossibility to afford healthy balanced meals.
+Food security was investigated in June and December and surveyed: the fear of lacking food, the effective lack of food, and the difficulty/impossibility to afford healthy balanced meals.
 Between 10% and 12% of people reported that they could not afford to eat healthy balanced meals or that they worried that food would run out before being able to buy food again.
 5% of people in June and 6% in December reported that they ran out of food before being able to buy food again during the 3 last months.

 Source: COVID-19 health surveys, Sciensano [3,5]